 Your website is the hub of your marketing efforts and the first impression most customers have of your business.
 Don't you want it to be great?
-Make sure your new website or website redesign meets your expectations.
-You can use the following list of questions when interviewing potential website design companies.
-These are essential questions you'll want to know the answers to.

 Do they offer any other services you might be interested in?
 Just because a company offers a host of digital marketing services doesn’t necessarily prove anything.
 Digital marketing is very complex and companies that specialize may provide a better service to you in the long run.
 You want to be careful you don’t get a “jack of all trades and master of none”.
 A quality design firm will be able to connect you with other service providers if necessary.

 Some companies offer both options, but you will pay more for a custom site.
 Many of the pre-made templates today can be tweaked to your needs.
 It’s important to note that templates are typically built based on proven, time tested designs.
 You are not getting an inferior product using a template.
 Discuss your website needs and ask for a price comparison of the two before making your decision.

 Check out the examples you are given.
 Are they easy to navigate?
 Are the designs current and modern?
 Do you think they are a strong first impression for the business?

 The company you select to design your website should be just as concerned about generating revenue for your business as you are.
 What tools would they recommend for your site to drive revenue for your business?
 Your website is the hub of your marketing efforts.
 How will the design firm create a functional, well performing site that generates revenue for you?

 This will help you get an idea how the firm works and what to expect throughout your project.